 The Engine Drive RSW Chiller is a water-cooled refrigeration system that chills circulated sea water from an insulated catch storage tank.
 A belt driven water pump or electric pump must be operating whenever the Engine Drive Chiller compressor is running.
+This pump pumps through the condenser and then overboard.
 Water flow should be observed before operation of the system.
-If no water is flowing and the engine is running with the system switched on the compressor will rapidly cycle on and off.
-If the compressor rapidly cycles and no cooling occurs switch off the system and inspect the water system.
+If no water is flowing and the engine is running with the system switched on the compressor will stop.
+Check the water system, pump and sea strainer.
+The re-set switch for the loss of water (or overcharge) is mounted on the chiller barrel.
+The re-set button is a soft red button on a green housing next to the low pressure control.

 If water is flowing and the compressor switches out after several minutes of operation the low pressure cut out may be operating indicating that the circulation pump on the circulated water side is not on or there is little cooling demand.
+The low pressure switch will automatically re-set after a few moments.
+This switch can be adjusted to prevent ice buildup in the barrel.